tkufi/planka/server/terms/en-GB/general.md

-# Example Terms of Service - General Users
+# Terms of Service - General Users

-_Not legally binding.
-This is placeholder text for testing purposes only._

 _Last updated: August 14, 2025_

-Welcome to ExampleCorp!
+Welcome to Tkurbx Planka!
 These Example Terms of Service ("Terms") are provided solely for demonstration and testing purposes in your application.
 They are **not legally valid**.

 ---